RAG2: Clinical significance

-As mentioned, RAG2 is crucial for maturation of B and T cells.
+As mentioned, RAG2 is crucial for the maturation of B and T cells.
 Therefore, mutations of RAG2 gene can result in severe immune disorders such as SCID (Severe Combined Immunodeficiency) or Omenn syndrome.
 Omenn Syndrom is caused by a hypomorphic mutation of RAG2 gene, which leads to reduced but still present function of the RAG complex.
 Although patients do not have any circulating B cells, a small number of oligoclonal T cells is developed.
 Over fifty percent of RAG1 is conserved in humans.
 Therefore, functionally validating novel genetic findings is crucial for characterising human RAG deficiency.
 71 RAG1 and 39 RAG2 variants have been functionally assayed.
 Variants that are most likely to occur and present as disease-causing have been predicted.
 Combined with pathogenicity prediction, this application guides research to test the effect of top candidate variants in preparation for novel disease cases.

 RAG2 knockout mice

 In 1992, a RAG2 knockout mice strain was generated.
-Since then, it became a widely used mouse model in immunological research.
-This mice strain has an inactivated RAG2 gene, therefore homozygous mice are unable to initiate V(D)J rearrangement and consequently fail to generate mature T and B lymphocytes.
+Since then, it has become a widely used mouse model in immunological research.
+This mice strain has an inactivated RAG2 gen. Therefore homozygous mice are unable to initiate V(D)J rearrangement and consequently fail to generate mature T and B lymphocytes.
 As such RAG2 knockout mice represent a very valuable research tool used in transplantation experiments, vaccine development and hematopoiesis research.
 Also, the RAG2 mutation can be combined with other mutations in order to develop further models useful for basic immunology research.
 Furthermore, methylcholantrene can be used to develop tumors in RAG2 knockout mice.